Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 ## Lab scenario

-In this lab you'll, configure Microsoft Purview Information Protection's Sensitivity labels which empower you to classify and secure your organization's data, ensuring that user productivity and collaboration remain unimpeded.
+In this lab, you'll configure Microsoft Purview Information Protection's Sensitivity labels which empower you to classify and secure your organization's data, ensuring that user productivity and collaboration remain unimpeded.

 Microsoft Purview's Sensitivity labels is implemented to safeguard Project data.
 With labels like "Confidential-Finance" and "Highly-Confidential"  employees effortlessly classify and share information securely.
 When user mistakenly attempts to share a sensitive document, Purview intervenes, preventing potential data exposure.
 The organization thrives as Sensitivity labels balance robust data protection with seamless collaboration.